Mark Penn: 2008 presidential campaign

-In 2008, he served as chief strategist to Hillary Clinton's campaign for president.
-Again, Penn and his colleagues held differences of opinion over how much to "humanize" Clinton, with Penn arguing that the vast majority of voters cared more about substance than style.
-According to New York Times columnist Frank Rich, Penn and his wife, Nancy Jacobson "helped brand the Hillary Clinton presidential campaign as a depository for special-interest contributions."
+Until April 6, 2008, he served as chief strategist to Hillary Clinton's campaign for president.
+Penn and his colleagues held differences of opinion over how much to "humanize" Clinton, with Penn arguing that the vast majority of voters cared more about substance than style.
+According to New York Times columnist Frank Rich, Penn and his wife, Nancy Jacobson, "helped brand the Hillary Clinton presidential campaign as a depository for special-interest contributions."
+An NPR interview notes how much greater Mark Penn's business conflicts of interest were in comparison to other recent top campaign advisors like David Axelrod and Karl Rove.

-Penn laid out his "strategy for winning" in a March 19, 2007 memo to the campaign.
+Penn laid out his "strategy for winning" in a March 19, 2007, memo to the campaign.
 According to the memo, Penn believed Clinton's victory would be built upon a coalition of voters he called "Invisible Americans", a sort of reprise of Bill Clinton's "forgotten middle class", which would be composed of women and lower and middle class voters.
 Eventually it was this coalition that she ended up winning a year later.
+Penn wrote the "3 AM" advertisement that ran during the campaign, which was later named one of Time's top 10 political ads of all time and was parodied on The Simpsons.

 Penn advised Clinton not to apologize for voting for the Iraq War, insisting that "It's important for all Democrats to keep the word 'mistake' firmly on the Republicans."
 Clinton followed this strategy.
 She would only apologize six years later in 2014.

 Clinton was the front-runner in the early months of the Democratic primary, but in January 2008 she lost the Iowa caucus to then-Senator Barack Obama.
-On April 6, 2008, Penn agreed to step down as chief strategist when it was disclosed that he met with representatives of Colombia's government to help promote a free trade agreement that Clinton had opposed.
-He remained doing essentially a similar role until the end of the campaign.
+On April 6, 2008, Penn agreed to step down as chief strategist when it was disclosed that he met with representatives of Colombia's government in his role as the CEO of Burson Marsteller, a firm hired to lobby on Colombia's behalf, creating a scandal for Clinton's campaign.
+It was suggested that he would remain in a similar though less formal role until the end of the campaign.
+As Secretary of State, Clinton ended up favoring the free-trade pact.